 How we are helping

 Vietnam experienced remarkably rapid economic growth in the past two decades.
-However, there are constraints to continued growth.
-Businesses are constrained by the lack of a skilled workforce and private sector growth is constrained by poor infrastructure and an uncertain policy environment.
-Inequality is a continuing challenge, with 15 million people living below the national poverty line.
-Gender disparities still exist and Vietnam is one of few countries in which the gender pay gap has widened over the last decade.
+However, there are risks to the medium term outlook.
+Businesses are constrained by the lack of a skilled workforce; and investments in infrastructure and deeper economic reforms are needed to sustain private sector growth.
+Inequality is a continuing challenge, with 9.3 million people (9.8 per cent of the population) living below the national poverty line (World Bank, 2016).
+It is a particular issue for women and ethnic minorities.
+Vietnam is one of few countries in which the gender pay gap has widened over the last decade.
 Ethnic minorities have still not benefitted equally from economic growth — although they comprise just 15 per cent of the population, they account for around half of those living in poverty.

 Australia’s commitment to development cooperation with Vietnam is ongoing.
 Reflecting our maturing economic partnership, we will continue to leverage Vietnam’s significant domestic resources and foreign investment, and support Vietnam’s efforts to enter a new phase of economic development.
 By helping to stimulate the private sector, upskill the workforce, and support inclusive growth, we will contribute to achieving our shared, overarching goal of promoting prosperity and reducing poverty in Vietnam.

 Our program is organised around the following three mutually reinforcing objectives as outlined in the Vietnam COVID-19 Development Response Plan Vietnam COVID-19 Development Response Plan | Australian Government Department of Foreign Affairs and Trade (dfat.gov.au)

 A visit by members of Women in Leadership Journey 2 to the Hanoi Association of People with Disabilities to learn how to better support people with disabilities